hnqso/minigrid/README.md

 ## Limitations

 Minigrid was built having in mind "cards" with same width and different heights.
-If your cards have different width sizes or you need more power I’d recommend [Isotope](http://isotope.metafizzy.co/).
+If your cards have different width sizes or you need more power I would recommend [Isotope](http://isotope.metafizzy.co/).

-- **Minigrid** v3.0.0
+- **Minigrid** v3.0.1
 - [GitHub](https://github.com/henriquea/minigrid)
 - [npm](https://www.npmjs.com/package/minigrid)
 - [@healves82](https://twitter.com/healves82)